 Liquidity risk refers to the risk that the Company cannot meet its financial obligations.
 The objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds are available for use as per requirements.
+The Company has obtained fund and non-fund based working capital lines from various banks.
+Furthermore, the Company has access to funds from debt markets through convertible debentures, non-convertible debentures, bonds and other debt instruments.
 The Company invests its surplus funds in bank fixed deposit and in mutual funds, which carries no or low market risk.